clarkfitzg/slurm-example/README.md

 ```

 `ssh` means 'secure shell'.

-It prompts me for my password, but no letters appear as I type.
+If you don't have your SSH keys set up it will prompt you for a password, but no letters appear as you type.
 This is normal (otherwise you would see how long my password is!
 GASP!)
 I type it in and press enter, and then I see this: